 Speeding Ticket Lawyers Chesapeake VA

-WERE YOU STOPPED FOR SPEEDING ON ROUTE 13, INTERSTATE 664, INTERSTATE 64, BATTLEFIELD BOULEVARD, VOLVO PARKWAY OR SOMEWHERE ELSE IN CHESAPEAKE, VIRGINIA?
-IF YES, CONTACT ANTHONY MONTAGNA, III.
+WERE YOU STOPPED FOR SPEEDING OR RECKLESS DRIVING ON ROUTE 13, INTERSTATE 664, INTERSTATE 64, BATTLEFIELD BOULEVARD, VOLVO PARKWAY OR SOMEWHERE ELSE IN CHESAPEAKE, VIRGINIA?
+ARE YOU LOOKING FOR A RECKLESS DRIVING AND SPEEDING DEFENSE SPECIALIST WHO HAS OVER 31 YEARS OF EXPERIENCE?
+IF YES TO EITHER QUESTION, CONTACT ANTHONY MONTAGNA, III.

 ATTORNEY ANTHONY MONTAGNA, III